British Armed Forces: Defence expenditure

-According to the Stockholm International Peace Research Institute, the United Kingdom is in sixth place in the world's military spending list in 2024.
-For comparison: Great Britain spends more in absolute terms than Saudi Arabia, Ukraine, France or Japan, but less than India, Germany, Russia, China or the United States.
+According to the Stockholm International Peace Research Institute, the United Kingdom is in sixth place in the world's military spending list in 2025.
+For comparison: Great Britain spends more in absolute terms than Ukraine, Saudi Arabia, France or Japan, but less than India, Germany, Russia, China or the United States.
 In September 2011, according to Professor Malcolm Chalmers of the Royal United Services Institute, current "planned levels of defence spending should be enough for the United Kingdom to maintain its position as one of the world's top military powers, as well as being one of NATO-Europe's top military powers.
 Its edge – not least its qualitative edge – in relation to rising Asian powers seems set to erode, but will remain significant well into the 2020s, and possibly beyond."
 The Strategic Defence and Security Review 2015 committed to spending 2% of GDP on defence and announced a £178 billion investment over ten years in new equipment and capabilities.
 On 8 March 2023 Prime Minister Rishi Sunak announced a further £5bn in defence spending with a long-term goal of an increased spending to 2.5% of GDP.